scholarslab/CodeLab/Week05/README.md

 ### Assignment 0:

-Implement a sorting algorithm for a list of numbers.
+Implement a sorting algorithm for sorting a list of numbers.
 Don't use any built-in sort.
 It can be as simple or complicated as you want.
 Feel free to look at the innumerable other examples on the Internet, but be prepared to explain your code!

+Think back to what we talked about, to mapping human processes to code.
+Try your best, but don't bang your head against a wall if you get stuck.
+I'm happy to chat about any of this material, of course.

 ```python
 def sort_numbers(numbers):